otogca/otogca/README.md

 ### Levels of Skill in Microsoft Excel
 - **Title**: [On a Scale of One to Ten, What is Your Skill Level in Microsoft Excel?]([your-article-link](https://www.linkedin.com/pulse/scale-one-ten-what-your-skill-level-microsoft-excel-charles-otoghile/))

 - **Summary**: In the article "Levels of Skill in Microsoft Excel," I define four progressive skill levels: Basic, Intermediate, Expert, and Advanced.
 This framework helps organizations assess candidates' proficiency in Excel.

-In the article "Levels of Skill in Microsoft Excel," I define four progressive skill levels: Basic, Intermediate, Expert, and Advanced.
-This framework helps organizations assess candidates' proficiency in Excel.

 - **Basic Level**: Covers fundamental tasks like formatting, basic calculations, and simple functions (SUM, AVERAGE, etc.), using the HOME, PAGE LAYOUT, and VIEW tabs.
 Basic users score up to 3/10 on an Excel skill scale.

 - **Intermediate Level**: Builds on the basics with deeper use of the FORMULA tab, including Lookup, Text, Date, and Math functions, as well as introductory PivotTables and charts.
 Intermediate users score between 4/10 and 5/10.

 - **Expert Level**: Focuses on advanced data analysis using the DATA and INSERT tabs, including complex formulas, PivotTables, and charting.
 Experts also create efficient models and dashboards, scoring between 6/10 and 7/10.

 - **Advanced Level**: Involves extending Excel’s capabilities through VBA programming, creating custom functions, and developing user forms, using the DEVELOPER tab.
 Advanced users score 8/10 or 9/10, with a theoretical 10/10 for infinite knowledge.

 This structured approach helps professionals understand the continuum of Excel skills and guides their learning journey, ensuring they can meet organizational needs at various proficiency levels.